johanhedin/sdrx/README.md

     $ ./sdrx --gain 40 118.105 118.280 118.405 118.505

 The more channels you list, the more processing power will be used.
-Please monitor your system load when running `sdrx`with many channels to get an understaning of how much you can load your specific system.
+Please monitor your system load when running `sdrx` with many channels to get an understaning of how much you can load your specific system.
 Especially Airspy devices combined with many channels consume quite some processing power at the moment.

-If the connection to a device is lost while `sdrx` is running, `sdrx` will auto reconnect when the device reappears on the USB bus again.
-So there is no need to restart the program just because a device disappears for some reason.
+If the connection to a device is lost while `sdrx` is running, `sdrx` will auto reconnect when the device reappears on the USB bus.
+There is no need to restart the program just because a device disappears for some reason.
 Some RTL based dongles have rather flimsy USB connectors and a device easily disconnects by just moving it sligthly.

+Sample rate defaults to 1.44MS/s for RTL devices and 6MS/s for Airspy devices, if not set explicitly.
+Change to your liking with the `--sample-rate` option:

+    $ ./sdrx --sample-rate 2.56 118.280 118.405 118.505

+Available rates for each device is shown in the output from the `--list` option.

+> Note 4: The 3MS/s rate for Airspy Mini and the 2.5MS/s rate for Airspy R2 are not supported even though they are shown as such.
+If you try to use them, `sdrx` will show an error and refuse to start.
+These rates will be removed from the listings in the future.

 Output in single channel mode